 We can ‘lie’ by omission, spreading the information around in chunks, or the internal and the external may be at odds.
 Simply because a character behaves one way doesn’t mean they can’t be thinking something else, just like people characters can be contradictory or wear a façade.
 As we develop a story we have to decide if we want to drop the façade, which usually happens in stories, and if they do will this be to the other characters or only to the reader.

 When we have a contrast between what the other characters know and the reader knowing more it’s referred to as ‘dramatic irony’.
 It creates situations where characters behave in way that isn’t necessarily ironic but is in conflict with what the reader knows to be true.
+Perhaps we’ve shown the reader different character’s perspectives so they’re seen more of what’s been happening, or perhaps they know what the narrator is hiding from the other characters.
 The classic example would be when the reader knows one character is in love with another but this character, for whatever reason, can’t tell the person they’re in love with.
-For example the trope of a character driving the person they love away because it’s ‘better’, ‘safer’, because they’re an emotional mess or numerous other reasons.
+For example the trope of a character driving the person they love away because it’s ‘better’, ‘safer’, because they’re an ’emotional mess’ or numerous other reasons.
 Dramatic irony would be the reader saying, ‘don’t leave they love you really, it just…’

 The opposite might be when other characters seem to know more about the protagonist but whatever it is they know isn’t mentioned in the internal monologue and no-one says specifically.
 This can be a tricky one to pull off, particularly in a first person narrative where we’re always inside a character’s head, because it can appear to be avoidance and can become conspicuous.
 If other characters keep mentioning ‘that thing that happened’ but the main character always thinks ‘I wish they wouldn’t mention that thing’ the reader may become impatient and frustrated if there’s no obvious reason for it.
 Sometimes if we want to write it that way it can be best to drop hints and make fewer direct mentions because, as I keep saying, repetition creates emphasis.